Open by Appointment Only:

 Monday-Friday 10am - 4pm

-The Library collection includes important material not found in other local libraries and is especially known for its long runs of certain journals, some of which begin with issues published in the 19th century.
+The Library collection includes important material not found in other local libraries and is especially known for its historic coverage of certain journals, some of which begin with issues published in the 19th century.
 The collection contains books and materials from as far back as the 16th century, including unique materials in the special collections.
 The over 30 special collections of the library include materials from John A. Comstock (past Museum Director) and Frances Runyan (former volunteer and scientific illustrator).

 Search the Library's Online Catalog.